-In this bite-sized blog post we look at how to add Cognito to your integration tests flow, making for true black box testing.
+In this bite-sized tutorial, we look at how to add Cognito to your integration tests flow, making for true black-box testing.

 We love integration tests here at Lumigo.
 We see them as a major part of our CI/CD process, and we believe that they play a pivotal role in serverless testing.

 One of the test scenarios that we have here is creating an event in our system and then executing an API REST query to retrieve the event details.
 It’s pure black box testing.
 Our REST interface sits behind API-GW and is authenticated by Cognito.

 If you’ve ever tried to create users in Cognito programmatically, you know that it’s hard.
 This is because setting the initial password is not enough, the developer needs to change it manually 😨, but manual and automation do not go together.

 So before digging into the details, let’s first define our test scenario: